Dynamic early recruitment of GAK–Hsc70 regulates coated pit maturation

 Abstract

-Clathrin-mediated endocytosis (CME) is the process by which clathrin assembles on the plasma membrane to form clathrin-coated pits (CCPs), which then invaginate, accumulate cargo and are released by fission from the membrane to form clathrin-coated vesicles (CCVs).
-A transition of nascent CCPs from flat-to-curved has been observed by various methods.
-However, what drives this transition remains unknown and controversial.
-GAK and its chaperone protein, Hsc70, are well-known to mediate clathrin release from CCVs and several studies have observed a late burst of GAK recruitment as CCVs form.
-Other studies have proposed that early recruitment of GAK-Hsc70 could function to provide the necessary energy source to remodel nascent flat clathrin lattices, replacing hexagons with pentagons and enabling a gain of curvature and invagination of the growing CCP; however, direct functional evidence is lacking.
-Here we show that GAK knockdown inhibits CCP formation and invagination.
-Furthermore, mutations in the J domain of GAK that abolish Hsc70 recruitment to and activation at CCPs, lead to the accumulation of GAK at CCPs, hinder CCP stabilization and invagination and result in a striking increase in the proportion of short-lived, abortive CCPs.
-These findings support the hypothesis that GAK-Hsc70 promotes the turnover and remodeling of nascent clathrin assemblies required for curvature development during CME.
+Clathrin-mediated endocytosis (CME) begins with the assembly of clathrin onto the plasma membrane.
+These structures grow and stabilize to form clathrin-coated pits (CCPs), which invaginate and accumulate cargo.
+Finally, through membrane fission, CCPs detach to form clathrin-coated vesicles (CCVs).
+Mechanisms governing the transition of CCPs from flat-to-curved structures have been a matter of debate.
+GAK and its chaperone protein, Hsc70, are well known to mediate clathrin release from CCVs, and several studies have observed a late burst of GAK recruitment as CCVs form.
+Other studies have proposed that early recruitment of GAK–Hsc70 could function to provide the necessary energy source to remodel nascent flat clathrin lattices, replacing hexagons with pentagons and enabling a gain of curvature and invagination of the growing CCP; however, direct functional evidence is lacking.
+Here, we show that GAK knockdown inhibits CCP stabilization and invagination.
+Furthermore, mutations in the J domain of GAK that abolish Hsc70 recruitment to and activation at CCPs lead to the accumulation of GAK at CCPs, hinder CCP stabilization and invagination, and result in a striking increase in the proportion of highly transient, abortive CCPs.
+These findings support the hypothesis that GAK–Hsc70 promotes the turnover and remodeling of nascent clathrin assemblies required for curvature development during CME.

 Article activity feed